GovTechSG/techpass-user-docs/docs/support/account.md

 # Account Management

 ## Reset password - Vendor
-If your account is locked or forget your password, you can follow prompts to unblock yourself and get back to your account.
+If your account is locked or you've forgotten your password, you can follow the prompts to unblock yourself and get back to your account.
 Go to https://aka.ms/sspr.

 ## Reset password - Public Officer
-If your account is locked or forget your password, you may attempt accessing https://aka.ms/sspr to reset.
+If your account is locked or you've forgotten your password, you may attempt accessing https://aka.ms/sspr to reset.
 Please contact your organisation's AFM tech support if there are problems.

 ## Reset MFA - new device
 If you have a new mobile device, you'll need to set it up to work with multi-factor verification.
 This is a multi-step solution.